-The two uneven bars are oval and are made of a fiberglass core covered with a birch wood laminate.
-The bars are parallel to each other, but the distance between them can be adjusted depending on the size of the gymnast.
+The two uneven bars are made of a fiberglass core covered with a birch wood laminate.
+The bars are parallel to each other and at different heights, but the distance between them can be adjusted depending on the size of the gymnast.

 Length of bars: 2.4 meters (7 feet, 10 inches)

 Distance between bars: 1.3 to 1.8 meters (4 feet, 3 inches to 5 feet, 11 inches)